-The signal has a fixed cyclic period in which its voltage switches between battery positive (at around 15 Volts) and close to battery negative (at just above 0 Volts).
+A switched earth, pulse width modulated (PWM), voltage with a fixed cyclic period in which the voltage switches between battery positive at around 15 V and close to battery negative at just above 0 V.

-The period the signal spends around 0 Volts relative to the total cycle period indicates the duty of the PWM signal.
-In this example, approximately one fifth of each cycle is spent close to 0 Volts, so the PWM duty is about 20%.
+The period the signal spends around 0 V, relative to the total cycle period, indicates the duty of the PWM signal.
+In this example, approximately one fifth of each cycle is spent close to 0 V, so the PWM duty is about 20%.

 The signal cycles five times in a 5 ms period, indicating that it has a base frequency equal to 1000 Hz.

-Within a common rail diesel system, the engine control module (ECM) uses a pressure regulator valve to regulate the fuel pressure within the common rail.
+Within a common rail diesel system, the Engine Control Module (ECM) uses a pressure regulator valve to control the fuel pressure within the common rail.
 When the ECM needs to reduce the pressure, the valve is opened and excess fuel is released to the fuel return system.
 Conversely, when an increased pressure is needed, the valve is closed.

 The pressure regulator valve position is determined by the action of a solenoid against a spring.
-With these devices, the valve will move from its default position (which may be either open or closed, depending on the application) when current flows through the solenoid.
+With these devices, the valve will move from its default position, open or closed depending on the application, when current flows through the solenoid.
 The greater the current, the greater the displacement of the valve.
 Thus, in some systems an increase in current will cause the valve to become more open, whereas in others it will cause the valve to become more closed.

-With a switched earth activated circuit, the solenoid is fed with a constant battery positive feed on one side and, on the other side, the engine control unit modulates the path to the battery earth, to create current flow.
-Therefore, in these circuits, the valve is energised (ON) when the actuation signal voltage is at battery negative voltage and de-energised (OFF) when the actuation signal voltage is at battery positive voltage.
-Hence the greater the duty cycle, the greater the current in the circuit and the greater the displacement of the valve from its default (open or closed) position.
+With a switched earth activated circuit the solenoid is fed with a constant battery positive on one side and, on the other side the ECM modulates the path to the earth creating current flow.
+Therefore, the valve is energised ON, when the actuation signal is at battery negative voltage and de-energised OFF, when the actuation signal is at battery positive voltage.
+Hence the greater the duty cycle, the greater the current in the circuit and the displacement of the valve from its default position.

-The engine control module will vary the duty depending on the engine speed, load and temperature conditions and the torque demand from the driver (accelerator pedal position).
+The ECM will vary the duty depending on the engine speed, load and temperature conditions and the torque demand from the driver, accelerator pedal position.